|Researched by||Emilia d'Avack, Dr Harvey Tyler-Walters & Catherine Wilding||Refereed by||Dr Leigh Jones|

 Seagrasses are generally not tolerant to exposure to aerial conditions, suggesting that the shallowest distribution should be at a depth below mean low water (MLW) (Koch, 2001).
 Zostera noltei grows predominantly in the intertidal zone and demonstrates a higher resistance to desiccation than Zostera marina which occurs more frequently in the subtidal.
 To understand the differences in desiccation tolerance between Zostera species, Leuschner et al. (1998) investigated the photosynthetic activity of emerged plants.
 The study found that after 5 hours of exposure to air during low tide, leaves of Zostera noltei had lost up to 50% of their water content.
 Decreasing leaf water content resulted in a reversible reduction in light-saturated net photosynthesis rate of the plant.
 The experiment further showed that photosynthesis was more sensitive to desiccation in Z. marina plants than in Zostera noltei under a given leaf water content.
 The experiment confirmed that Zostera marina is most susceptible to local changes in emergence regimes by being less tolerant to desiccation pressure.
 A review by d’Avack et al. (2014) reported that the limited tolerance of seagrass species to aerial exposure means that a decrease in relative sea level could force seagrass to grow deeper to reduce exposure to air.
 As the depth limit of seagrasses is set by light penetration, this change is likely to reduce the extent of suitable habitat.
 However Cabaco et al. (2009) found that Zostera noltei displayed considerable plasticity at a physiological-, plant- and population-level along the intertidal zone, indicating the ability of the species to acclimate to the steep environmental gradient of this particular ecosystem.
 This plasticity will allow plants to cope with changes in emergence regime.

 An absolute wave exposure limit and maximum wave height for Zostera has not been established (Short et al., 2002) but an increase in wave action can harm plants in several ways.
 Seagrasses are not robust.
 Strong waves can cause mechanical damage to leaves and to the rest of plant.
-By losing above ground biomass due to increased wave action, productivity of seagrass plants is limited.
-Small and patchy populations as well as seedlings will be particularly vulnerable to wave exposure as they lack extensive rhizome systems to effectively anchor the plant to the seabed.
+By losing above ground biomass due to increased wave action, the productivity of seagrass plants is limited.
+Small and patchy populations, as well as seedlings, will be particularly vulnerable to wave exposure as they lack extensive rhizome systems to effectively anchor the plant to the seabed.
 Wave action also continuously mobilises sediments in coastal areas causing sediment resuspension which in turn leads to a reduction in water transparency (Koch, 2001) (see 'changes in suspended sediments' pressure).
 Photosynthesis can be further limited by breaking waves inhibiting light penetration to the seafloor.
 Wave exposure can also influence the sediment grain size, with areas of high wave exposure having coarser sediments with lower nutrient concentrations.
 Coarser sediments reduce the vegetative spreading of seagrasses and inhibit seedling colonisation (Gray & Elliott, 2009).
-Changes in sediment type can therefore have wider implications on the sensitivity of seagrasses on a long term scale.
+Changes in sediment type can, therefore, have wider implications on the sensitivity of seagrasses on a long-term scale.

 It should be noted that coastal marine sediments where seagrasses grow are often anoxic and highly reduced due to the high levels of organic matter and slow diffusion of oxygen from the water column to the sediment.
 Seagrasses are adapted to these conditions but if the water column is organically enriched, plants are unable to maintain oxygen supply to the meristem and die fairly quickly.
 The enrichment of the water column could therefore significantly increase the sensitivity of seagrasses to this pressure.

 A change to another seabed type (from sediment to hard rock) will result in a permanent loss of suitable habitat for seagrass species.
 Resistance is thus assessed as ‘None’.
-As this pressure represents a permanent change, recovery is impossible as suitable substratum for seagrasses is lacking.
-Consequently resilience is assessed as ‘Very low’.
-The habitat therefore scores a ‘High’ sensitivity.
+As this pressure represents a permanent change, recovery is impossible as a suitable substratum for seagrasses is lacking.
+Consequently, resilience is assessed as ‘Very low’.
+The habitat, therefore, scores a ‘High’ sensitivity.
 Although no specific evidence is described confidence in this assessment is ‘High’, due to the incontrovertible nature of this pressure.

 Seagrass beds occur almost exclusively in shallow and sheltered coastal waters anchored in sandy and muddy bottoms.
-A physical change to another seabed type such as a change in Folk class will therefore have a detrimental effect on seagrass beds as they will be excluded from the newly created habitat.
-A change towards a coarser sediment type would inhibit seagrasses from becoming established due a lack of adequate anchoring substratum.
-A more mud dominated habitat on the other hand could increase sediment re-suspension and exclude seagrasses due to unfavourable light conditions.
+A physical change to another seabed type such as a change in Folk class will, therefore, have a detrimental effect on seagrass beds as they will be excluded from the newly created habitat.
+A change towards a coarser sediment type would inhibit seagrasses from becoming established due to a lack of adequate anchoring substratum.
+A more mud dominated habitat, on the other hand, could increase sediment re-suspension and exclude seagrasses due to unfavourable light conditions.
 The resistance was assessed as ‘Low’.
-As this pressure represents a permanent change, recovery is impossible without intervention as suitable substratum for seagrasses is lacking.
-Consequently resilience is assessed as ‘Very low’.
-The habitat therefore scores a ‘High’ sensitivity.
+As this pressure represents a permanent change, recovery is impossible without intervention as a suitable substratum for seagrasses is lacking.
+Consequently, resilience is assessed as ‘Very low’.
+The habitat, therefore, scores a ‘High’ sensitivity.
 Although no specific evidence is described confidence in this assessment is ‘High’, due to the incontrovertible nature of this pressure.